Make Your Next Trip Extraordinary

 Biggest Rookie Mistake

 In Tuscany, when they say countryside, they mean it.
 Be sure to map that Instagram-ready farmhouse or glorious wine estate carefully so you know exactly how far it is to the nearest town or A-list destinations in the region.
 If you are planning on a true get-away-from-it-all experience, the Tuscany countryside can be the perfect oasis—but if you would like to sightsee each day, choose your base carefully so you’re not too remote.
-And don’t forget to consider transportation options: There’s no calling Uber or Lyft in rural Tuscany, so either plan to rent a car or book a private driver to get around during your stay.
+And don’t forget to consider transportation options: There’s no calling Uber or Lyft in rural Tuscany, so either rent a car or book a private driver to get around during your stay.

 Don't Forget to Pack